redjo99/flutter/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hello this is my profile
 ---

-My name is Inigo Montoya.
+My name is Mingyu Jo.
 I have the following qualities:

-- I rock a great mustache
+- I go to boxing every day
-- I'm extremely loyal to my family
+- I love to watch movies

-What else do you need?
+- I enjoy playing baseball
+- I often cook
+- I like to listen to classical music

 ### My story